akoutmos/prom_ex/README.md

 ## Supporting PromEx

-PromEx has an ambition goal: To provide Prometheus metrics and Grafana dashboards for as many of the Telemetry compliant libraries in the Elixir ecosystem as possible as well as a framework so that you can manage the lifecycle of your own metrics and dashboards.
+PromEx has an ambition goal: To provide Prometheus metrics and Grafana dashboards for as many of the libraries in the Elixir ecosystem as possible as well as a framework so that you can manage the lifecycle of your own metrics and dashboards.

-If you rely on PromEx to monitor your production applicationid, it would much appreciated if you can give back to the project in order to help ensure its continued development.
+If you rely on PromEx to monitor your production applications, it would much appreciated if you can give back to the project in order to help ensure its continued development.

 ### Gold Sponsors